jnlewis/neo-dapp-tutorial/README.md

 5. **App Smart Contract**
 The smart contract is the part of your Dapp that makes it truly decentralized.
 Essentially, the smart contract is a set of code that runs on the blockchain.
 Smart contracts on NEO supports programmable logic and immutable data storage.
-In order to to store data on the blockchain, we will need to deploy a smart contract developed specifically for our book store app.
+In order to store data on the blockchain, we will need to deploy a smart contract developed specifically for our book store app.

 The next section will guide you through the steps to create our Book Store Dapp, which consists of the API, Off-Chain Database, and Smart Contract.

 ## Application Development
 #### Creating the Blockchain Smart Contract
-Lets start by first creating the smart contract for our book store dapp.
+Let's start by first creating the smart contract for our book store dapp.

 1. Open Visual Studio.
 Go to File > New > Project.
 On the left panel, select C# > NeoContract.
 Check "Create directory for solution" and fill in the Name and Solution Name as below, then click OK.
 ![alt text](https://raw.githubusercontent.com/jnlewis/neo-dapp-tutorial/master/Images/vs-new-neocontract-project.png)